 Fires no longer need to result in smelling like roasted meat for days, and stinging eyes are no longer an unavoidable part of having a fire.

 Thanks to greater understanding of the science behind fires, there are many ways of creating what is called a smokeless fire – which is essentially a fire with maximum heat and brightness but without the painful and unnecessary smoke.
+See our earlier piece on how to build a smokeless fire for more details.

 Benefits of a smokeless fire